OpenRefine/OpenRefine/docs/docs/manual/running.md

 We are aware of some minor rendering and performance issues on other browsers such as Firefox.
 We don't support Internet Explorer.

-You can launch multiple projects at the same time by simply having multiple tabs or browser windows open.
+You can view and work on multiple projects at the same time by simply having multiple tabs or browser windows open.
 From the <span class="menuItems">Open Project</span> screen, you can right-click on project names and open them in new tabs or windows.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';